-"Why not just fix the error, stupid?" you might ask, "These errors are there for a reason!
+"Why not just fix the error, stupid?" you might ask, "These errors are there for a reason!"

 Well, you are absolutely right (though calling me names was kind of mean).

 The problem is, I'm building a publicly-accessible PC kiosk (mouse only, no keyboard), and the components are squeezed into a rather small space.
 The donor PC featured a very tall heat sink/fan that just wouldn't fit, so I had to swap it out for a smaller one.
 The problem: the original fan was a four-wire model that talked to the motherboard, telling it soothing things like "I'm working."
 The replacement one I had on hand was a two-wire fan that refused to discuss anything with the motherboard.
 So on startup, the bios would report a failed CPU fan, and stop at a prompt: F1 to continue, F2 to enter startup... so my kiosk would sit there waiting for someone to press F1, and would be the lamest kiosk in history.

 Of course, some of the warnings that show up during startup can be turned off in the BIOS (like the "keyboard error"), but my BIOS had no option for "don't worry about the CPU fan."
 If I knew more about the world, I may have been able to grab the two unused wires from the CPU fan swap, and add a resistor or some other little bit of hardware that would fool the motherboard.
 Instead, a dim light-bulb flickered above my head, and I performed the following test:

 Plug in a USB keyboard, hold down F1, start PC, keeping F1 pressed.